TkTech/chancy/docs/design.rst

 breaking backwards compatibility, and to make it easy to swap out the underlying implementation as your needs change.
 Workflows, cron jobs, job recovery, job pruning, and more are all implemented as swappable plugins.

+This is especially useful for busy applications where you might need to tweak queries or behaviors to optimize for your specific use case.

 Reliable By Default